The history of the land on which Hebble Wharf now stands is intrinsically linked to the history of the waterways that surround it.

 Here you can see the entrance to Wakefield Flood Lock at around the same time, before construction started on Hebble Wharf.

-The power of the floodwater can be seen in the following photographs – the first dating from 1951 and the second from December 2015, both showing barges that had been swept away from the boatyard above Wakefield Bridge and become trapped either on the Weir or under the bridge itself.
+The power of the river in flood can be seen in the following photographs – the first dating from 1951 and the others from December 2015, showing barges that had been swept away from the boatyard above Wakefield Bridge and become trapped either on the Weir or under the bridge itself.